Washington-University/HCPpipelines/MSMAll/README.md

 # HCP Pipelines MSMAll subdirectory

 MSMAll is a tool for surface-based functional alignment.
 It uses T1w/T2w myelin maps, resting state network maps, and resting-state-based visuotopic maps to align a subject's cortical data to a group template.
-One runs MSMAll after running either sICA+FIX (single run or multi-run).
-One first runs the MSMAll Pipeline, then the DeDriftAndResample Pipeline.
-Most users should not do any dedrifting as they should use an existing registration template; dedrifting is only intended to be used when generating a new registration template.
+MSMAll should be run on sICA+FIX cleaned data (single run or multi-run).
+First run the MSMAll Pipeline to generate the MSMAll registration, then the DeDriftAndResample Pipeline.
+DeDriftAndResample is generally used merely to resample the data according to the MSMAll registration, the "dedrift" part of the name only refers to an option (--dedrift-reg-files), which most users should not use, as the option's purpose is for generating a new registration template (atlas).
+For the uncommon case of generating a new registration template, the MSMRemoveGroupDrift script can calculate the group drift spheres.

 # Notes on MATLAB usage